-Caribbean Utilities Company, Ltd. (CUC) currently has 193 employees, 90% of whom are Caymanian, and is structured in four divisions: Executive, Finance & Corporate Services, Operations, Customer Service & Technology.
+Caribbean Utilities Company, Ltd. (CUC) currently has over 230 employees, 93% of whom are Caymanian, and is structured in four divisions: Executive, Finance & Corporate Services, Operations, Customer Service & Technology.

 CUC relies upon diesel generation to produce electricity for Grand Cayman.

 CUC operates the only public electrical utility in Grand Cayman, Cayman Islands.

 On April 3, 2008, CUC entered into new Generation and Transmission & Distribution Licences with the Government of the Cayman Islands.

 Prior to April 3, 2008, CUC operated pursuant to a 25-year exclusive Licence with the Government of the Cayman Islands under the provisions of Section 6 of The Cayman Islands Electricity Law 1974, originally dated May 10, 1966, amended November 1, 1979 and renewed for a further 25 years on January 17, 1986.